-The 6:3 Exchange, we’re redefining how child sponsorship works based on Jesus words in Matthew 6:3, ‘when you give to the needy, do not let your left hand know what your right hand is doing’.
+Through the 6:3 Exchange, we’re redefining how child sponsorship works by centering it on Jesus’ words in Matthew 6:3: “But when you give to the needy, do not let your left hand know what your right hand is doing.”

 Cherish Uganda is a 501(c)3 nonprofit organization and your donation is tax-deductible to the fullest extent the law allows.